 The Curriculum for an Online Master’s Degree in Homeland Security

-- Fundamentals of homeland security: This introductory class covers the basics of law enforcement, national defense policy and strategy, and legal issues related to homeland security.
+- This introductory class covers the basics of law enforcement, national defense policy and strategy, and legal issues related to homeland security.
 Learners explore the overarching themes and threads of the discipline and are prepared for advanced studies in the field.

-- Information systems protection: This course prepares students to protect computer networks and information from hackers, viruses, and cyberattacks.
+- This course prepares students to protect computer networks and information from hackers, viruses, and cyberattacks.
 Students explore vulnerabilities and risk assessment, threats, firewalls, and other protection measures.
-The course may use high-concept or hands-on instruction.
+The course may use high–concept or hands–on instruction.

-- Management for security professionals: Students explore leadership and administrative techniques used in the field of homeland security.
-Topics include human resources and personnel management, budgeting, critical thinking, strategic planning, and decision-making.
+- Students explore leadership and administrative techniques used in the field of homeland security.
+Topics include human resources and personnel management, budgeting, critical thinking, strategic planning, and decision–making.
 The class emphasizes written and oral communication skills.

 Certifications and Licenses a Master’s in Homeland Security Prepares For

-- Certified Homeland Protection Professional: Administered by the Global Society of Homeland and National Security Professionals, this certificate demonstrates possession of the skills and training needed to protect the nation from internal and external threats.
+- Administered by the Global Society of Homeland and National Security Professionals, this certificate demonstrates possession of the skills and training needed to protect the nation from internal and external threats.
 Recognized by employers in both the public and private sectors, CHP certification is available in four levels and requires coursework and testing.

 Online Master’s in Homeland Security Careers